 Decoder-only large language models (LLMs) have recently demonstrated impressive capabilities in text generation and reasoning.
 Nonetheless, they have limited applications in simultaneous machine translation (SiMT), currently dominated by encoder-decoder transformers.
 This study demonstrates that, after fine-tuning on a small dataset comprising causally aligned source and target sentence pairs, a pre-trained open-source LLM can control input segmentation directly by generating a special 'wait' token.
 This obviates the need for a separate policy and enables the LLM to perform English-German and English-Russian SiMT tasks with BLEU scores that are comparable to those of specific state-of-the-art baselines.
 We also evaluated closed-source models such as GPT-4, which displayed encouraging results in performing the SiMT task without prior training (zero-shot), indicating a promising avenue for enhancing future SiMT systems.

 Roman Koshkin, Tomoki Fukai (2024) convSeq: Fast and Scalable Method for Detecting Patterns in Spike Data.
-ICML :PMLR 235, 2024.AbstractPDF
+International Conference on Machine Learning :PMLR 235, 2024.AbstractPDF

 Spontaneous neural activity, crucial in memory, learning, and spatial navigation, often manifests itself as repetitive spatiotemporal patterns.
 Despite their importance, analyzing these patterns in large neural recordings remains challenging due to a lack of efficient and scalable detection methods.
 Addressing this gap, we introduce convSeq, an unsupervised method that employs backpropagation for optimizing spatiotemporal filters that effectively identify these neural patterns.
 Our method's performance is validated on various synthetic data and real neural recordings, revealing spike sequences with unprecedented scalability and efficiency.
 Significantly surpassing existing methods in speed, convSeq sets a new standard for analyzing spontaneous neural activity, potentially advancing our understanding of information processing in neural circuits.